sanyasingh0721/Backendtask/README.md

 Project Overview
 This tool fetches research papers from PubMed based on a user query and identifies papers with at least one author affiliated with a pharmaceutical or biotech company.
 The results are saved in a CSV file for easy analysis.

-1. How the Code is Organized
+\n 1.
+How the Code is Organized
 The project is structured as follows:

 📂 pubmed_fetcher/ (Main package)